AdamBien/ping/README.md

 ##A WAR Ping For JavaEE 7 Application Servers

+Ping exposes via a convenient URI basic health / jndi / jvm and OS information.

-Tested with GlassFish, TomEE (JavaEE 6 only) and Wildfly
+Tested with GlassFish, Payara, TomEE, WLP and Wildfly

 ###Installation: